The Anatomy of Your Race Order: What Should You Expect?

-You’ve filled out your Race inquiry form.
-You’ve signed up for our newsletters about your community and we’ve been keeping you in the loop.
-Your order form is ready and you’ve selected your desires Race services and placed your order with us.
-So what happens now?
-It is important to understand that every community is different, but here are a general guideline that we follow.
+You’ve filled out your Race inquiry form and we’ve been keeping you in the loop about any updates.
+Now, your order form is ready and you’ve selected your desired Race services and placed an order with us.

-- Your order is processed: Once you’ve placed your order either online or over the phone, the order will be sent to our in-house Customer Service team.
-Within 24-48 business hours, you should receive a welcome call that will review your order, confirm your selected services and go over next steps of what to expect.
+Once you’ve placed your order either online or over the phone, our in-house Customer Service team will process it.
+Within 24-48 business hours, you should receive a welcome call that will review your order, confirm your selected services, and go over the next steps of what to expect.

-- Aerial Drops: There are a number of ways an aerial drop can be completed.
-The most common way we install our aerial drops is a Race technician will install a line from a telephone pole to the side of your home and connect the fiber optic cord along the existing utility line to your home.
+- Aerial Drops: Typically, a Race technician will install a line from a telephone pole to the side of your home and connect the fiber optic cord along the existing utility line to your home.
 Aerial drops are usually done within 7-10 business days after your order is placed.
 Once the drop is completed, our scheduling team is notified.
-Scheduling will then call the home owner to schedule the final in-home installation.
+Scheduling will then call the homeowner to schedule the final in-home installation.

 - Underground Drops: If your home is an underground drop, make sure your conduit has been approved by a field engineer.

 Note: Race does not dig on private property and a pull string must be provided so that technicians may pull the fiber through the underground conduit.
 If you have been deemed underground, but do not have existing conduit, make sure to review our underground specifications form before performing any work.
 See here for more details.

 Next comes the “Day Of” or “In-Home” Installation.
 A Race technician will be present for this step.
 Make sure to know where exactly you want your equipment to permanently be.
 Remember, once the technician installs the equipment, you can’t move it again.